ash-project/ash/README.md

 ---

 [**Reference**](#reference) documentation is produced automatically from our source code.
 It comes in the form of module documentation and DSL documentation.
 This documentation is **information-oriented**.
-Use the sidebar and the searchbar to find relevant reference information.
+Use the sidebar and the search bar to find relevant reference information.

 ## Tutorials